 As highlighted in the in the report Where Will all the Trees Be published by Greener Spaces Better Places in 2020, the City experienced a loss of 4% green cover.
 The report acknowledges that the City was significantly affected by bushfire during the period of the study (2016-2020).
-A review of State government spatial information showing records of fire events, including prescribed burns and bushfire, which were captured on departmentalmanaged land, and where available non-department managed land in Western Australia, shows that over 5,000 ha of vegetation was burnt over the period of the study.
+A review of State government spatial information showing records of fire events, including prescribed burns and bushfire, which were captured on departmental-managed land, and where available non-department managed land in Western Australia, shows that over 5,000 ha of vegetation was burnt over the period of the study.
 While many of these burnt areas were state forest, regional parks and national parks which are excluded from the UFS, it is acknowledged that natural regeneration of the lost green cover is likely to occur over time.

 Separately, bushfire risk management required to protect life and property assets in bushfire prone areas can also impact the urban forest.
-These impacts occur through clearing for measures such as firebreaks and asset protection zones as required under the Bushfires Act 1954 and State Planning Policy 3.7 Planning in Bushfire Prone Areas.
+These impacts occur through clearing for measures such as firebreaks and asset protection zones as required under the Bushfires Act 1954 and SPP 3.7.
+The UFS will not conflict with bushfire management requirements under the Bushfires Act 1954 or SPP 3.7 however will seek ways to ensure best-practice management to balance tree retention with bushfire risk mitigation.